 To identify whether the issue is with your computer or the USB drive, the first step is to reconnect your USB to the PC.

-If the USB still doesn’t show data on Windows, try connecting the flash drive to a different PC.
+If the USB still doesn’t show data on Windows, try connecting the flash drive to a Linux computer or your phone.

 This will help you figure out if the problem is due to a defective USB port, system configurations, or the drive itself.